The World Council for Curriculum and Instruction

 D. The President, Vice president, or duly designated officer shall preside at all meetings of the Executive Board.

-F. The Advisory Council shall be composed of the appointed officers of the organization (Executive Director, Recording Secretary, and Treasurer), the editors of the organization publications, chapter presidents or coordinators (Article X-G), and Board elected honorary members.
-The Advisory Council is non-voting but meets regularly with and participates fully in the meetings of the Executive Board.
+F. The Advisory Council shall be composed of the appointed officers of the organization and (Executive Director, Executive Assistant, Recording Secretary, and Treasurer), the editors of the organization publications, chapter presidents or coordinators (Article X-G), and Board elected honorary members.
+The Advisory Council is non-voting and provides an opportunity for members to provide ideas and advice for consideration in the meetings of the Executive Board.

 Article VI – THE STANDING COMMITTEES:

-A. The Standing Committees shall be appointed and removed at the discretion of the Board and shall include (1) Membership, (2) Publications, (3) [Biennial] Conference (4) Nominations/Elections, and (5) such other Standing Committees as the Board may deem necessary.
+A. The Standing Committees shall be appointed and removed at the discretion of the Board and shall include (1) Membership, (2) Publications, (3) [Biennial] Conference (4) Nominations/Elections, (5) Special Interest Groups (6) such other Standing Committees as the Board may deem necessary.

 B. The Standing Committees shall be responsible for making policy proposals and regular progress reports about their areas of concerns subject to the approval of the Executive Board during the Board meetings.
 During the interim periods these committees, through the Executive Director, shall be responsible for bringing to the attention of the Executive Board any related issues and concerns that require attention and/or action.

-C. The Executive Director is an ex officio member of the Membership Committee; the editors of the organization’s publications-conference proceedings, journal, and Newsletter- are members of the Publications Committee; the Recording Secretary is a member of the Conference Committee.
+C. The Executive Director and Executive Assistant are an ex-officio member of the Membership Committee; the editors of the organization’s publications-conference proceedings, journal, and Newsletter-are members of the Publications Committee; the Recording Secretary is a member of the Conference Committee.

 Article VII -THE PRESIDENTS COUNCIL: